-If you have mesothelioma, you’ll likely want to understand the science behind it.
+If you or a loved one has mesothelioma, you’ll likely want to understand the science behind it.

-Mesothelioma is a rare and aggressive cancer affecting between 3,000 and 3,300 people each year.
-This disease develops in the linings of the lungs, heart or abdomen.
-Mesothelioma is linked to asbestos exposure, and the cancer usually forms between 20 and 50 years after exposure occurs.
+Mesothelioma is a rare and aggressive cancer affecting between 3,000 and 3,300 people in the U.S. each year.
+This disease develops in the linings of the lungs, abdomen or heart.
+Mesothelioma is caused by asbestos exposure, and the cancer usually forms 20 to 50 years after the patient was exposed.